Helmut Leder

-Helmut Leder (born 1963 in Bardenberg, Germany) is a Professor of Psychology at the Department of Basic Psychological Research and Research Methods, Faculty of Psychology of the University of Vienna, in Austria.
-He is currently Head of Department of Basic Psychological Research and Head of Cognitive Sciences Research Platform.
-He received his Degree in Psychology in 1990 from the RWTH Aachen University, and his PhD in Psychology in 1996 from University of Fribourg.
+Helmut Leder (born 1963 in Bardenberg, Germany) is a Professor of Empirical Aesthetics in Psychology at the Faculty of Psychology of the University of Vienna, in Austria and he is the Head of the Cognitive Sciences Research Hub.
+He received his Degree Diploma in Psychology in 1990 from the RWTH Aachen University, with a minor in art history, and his Ph.D. in Psychology in 1996 from University of Fribourg and a habilitation from FU Berlin in 2001.
 His research within the field of experimental aesthetics has aimed to clarify the psychological processes involved in the appreciation of art and aesthetics.
-From 2014 until 2018 he was the president of the International Association of Empirical Aesthetics.
-In autumn 2018 he is a fellow of the Italian Academy at Columbia University.
+From 2014 until 2018, he was the president of the International Association of Empirical Aesthetics.

 Early career and research

-From 1996 to 2007 Leder held diverse positions and was visiting researcher at several institutions, including the University of Stirling, the University of Fribourg, the Freie Universität Berlin, the Advanced Telecommunication Research Institute International, Kyoto, the University of Vienna, the University of Michigan (Ann Arbor), USC, Los Angeles and at UCSD, San Diego, California and CUNY N.Y and Swinburne University of Technology, Melbourne, he was Visiting Professor in Philosophy of Aesthetics at the Université Paris I - Panthéon-Sorbonne, Paris, France, Sept-Oct.
-2017, in 2018, he was Visiting Professor at Keio University, Tokyo, and from September to December 208, Fellow of the Italian Academy of Advanced Studies of America, at Columbia University, New York.
+Leder held diverse positions and was visiting researcher at several institutions, including the University of Stirling for his PhD with a grant from SNF, the Freie Universität Berlin, the Advanced Telecommunication Research Institute International, Kyoto 1997, the University of Vienna in 2003, and shorter research visits at the University of Michigan (Ann Arbor), USC, Los Angeles and at UCSD, San Diego, California and CUNY N.Y and Swinburne University of Technology, Melbourne; he was Visiting Professor in Philosophy of Aesthetics at the Université Paris I - Panthéon-Sorbonne, Paris, France, Sept-Oct.
+2017, in 2018, he was Visiting Professor at Keio University, Tokyo; From September to December 2018 he was a Fellow of the Italian Academy of Advanced Studies of America at Columbia University, New York.
+In spring 2023, he was visiting fellow at Waseda University, Tokyo.

 His early research was focused on the perceptual processes that underlie the perception and recognition of human faces, especially the processing of configural and relational information.
-Within this general domain he developed a research line into the factors that contribute to the evaluation of facial attractiveness.
-Another of his main topics was the impact of design on valuation and usability, especially applied to car interiors and eyeglasses.
+Within this general domain, he developed a research line into the factors that contribute to evaluating facial attractiveness.
+As a more applied research topic, he studied the aesthetics of Design on evaluation and usability.

+In December 2023 he was co-Editor of a theme issue compiled and edited by Jacopo Frascaroli, Helmut Leder, Elvira Brattico and Sander Van de Cruys on "Art, aesthetics and predictive processing: theoretical and empirical perspectives" in Philosophical Transactions of the Royal Society B: Biological Sciences.